Consec in the Community

 The Charity supported local research and community resuscitation training was started in 1978.
 It became known as Heart Guard and was only the second of its type in Europe (after Norway).
 By 1984 over 20,000 citizens had been trained in Brighton and many lives had been saved: successes that would have been very unlikely without bystander intervention.
 Heart Guard continues to this day.

-Founded by Rob Paxman (former 22 SAS) in 2008 Talking2Minds’ ethos was ‘Veterans helping Veterans’.
+Founded by Rob Paxman (former 22 SAS) in 2008 Talking2Minds’ ethos is ‘Veterans helping Veterans’.
+We at Consec Risk Management support Talking 2 Minds with helping veteran take back control of their lives.

 That ethos remains to this day although, as Post Traumatic Stress Disorder (PTSD) and other severe stress-related conditions such as Stress, Fear and Anxiety and Anger Issues affect all sectors of society, it has now become ‘Like helping Like’.